Frequently Asked Questions

 Frequently Asked Questions – Dispensing Prescription-only Medicines

-According to the laws of Hong Kong, medicines are classified into three main categories: 1) Prescription Drug; 2) Drug under Supervised Sales; and 3) Drugs that can be sold without resident pharmacists or prescriptions.
+According to the laws of Hong Kong, medicines are classified into three main categories: 1) Prescription Drug; 2) Drug under Supervised Sales; and 3) Drugs that can be sold without pharmacists or prescriptions.
 Medicines in different categories have to be sold in different registered retailers under different specified conditions.
 Details are available on Hong Kong Department of Health’s website.
 The followings are some common questions and doubts concerning drug dispensing.
-If you have any enquiries, feel free to contact Health In Action pharmacists.
+If you have any enquiries, feel free to contact our pharmacists.

 Prescription